 Shafa Rahman at work in the kitchen

-Bupa Parkstone Care Home, in Christchurch, opened its doors five months ago and is one of a few select Bupa care homes that offers premium rooms with additional services.
+Bupa Parkstone Care Home, in Christchurch, opened its doors in October 2016 and is one of a few select Bupa care homes that offers premium rooms with additional services.
 Those services include; a daily choice menu, wine with meals and SKY TV, to name a few.
 In the mornings, when you walk through the care home, baked bread smells of cinnamon and raisin fill the air.
 This is due to Shafa and the team working busily away in the kitchen making morning tea for the residents.

 Shafa completed her degree in Mumbai, India and came to New Zealand in 2004 Her degree in food technology included studies in nutrition which provided her with skills to become a dietician.
 Prior to her position at Bupa Parkstone, Shafa worked in fine hotels overseas and across New Zealand.